damonlynch/rapid-photo-downloader/README.rst

  - Given `python-gphoto2`_ will almost certainly be installed from PyPi_, the development packages for libgphoto2 and Python3 must be installed first, e.g. libgphoto2-dev
    and python3-dev
+ - Likewise, given pymediainfo_ will almost certainly be installed from PyPi_, the package libmediainfo must be installed.
  - If installing pyzmq_ from PyPi_, you must first install the development packages for libzmq3 and Python3, e.g. libzmq3-dev and python3-dev
  - Qt5 plugin for reading TIFF images